In this blog what is wintergrass, wintergrass killers, wintergrass herbicides and killing wintergrass in kikuyu and other turfgrass.

 How to stop winter grass.

-Cultural methods are the first step to the control of winter grass in lawns, golf courses or sports grounds.
+Cultural methods are the first step to control winter grass in lawns, golf courses or sports grounds.
 Certain factors favour this weed, which means if you “get ahead of the curve”, it helps prevent its spread and future growth.

 Soil pH

-• At a soil pH of 6.5, it produces twice as many roots and four times as many seed heads in contrast to a pH 4.5 (Juska and Hanson, 1969)
+• At a soil pH of 6.5, it produces twice as many roots and four times as many seed heads in contrast to a pH 4.5.3Juska, FV., and Hanson.
+AA, 1969.
+Nutritional requirements of Poa Annua L. Agron.
+J. 61: 466–468. doi:https://dx.doi.org/10.2134/agronj1969.00021962006100030041x,

 Soil Phosphorus –